Kamen no Maid Guy: Characters

 Three boys from Shūhō Seiha Private School who show up randomly throughout the series.
 They are an unwelcome sight to Naeka, as they loudly and openly proclaim their love for her generous bust.
 In the anime, they are not referred to by name, though they do address their "Leader" as such.
-In the anime during a time where the "Leader" lost his memory, he revealed that he only likes Naeka's breasts because they are Naeka's and shown when he had no reaction towards other women with large breasts, hinting at him having deeper feelings for her then just parts love.
+In the anime during a time when the "Leader" lost his memory, he revealed that he only likes Naeka's breasts because they are Naeka's and shown when he had no reaction towards other women with large breasts, hinting at him having deeper feelings for her then just parts love.
 However, he later was hit in the head again, causing him to forget the entire time he was with Naeka.